[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 2. Next, open another "Python3XX" folder.
 Now, copy the entire path from the address bar.
 This is what you need to add as an environment variablePython path.

-Copy the "Python3XX" folder path picture 22
+Copy the path to the "Python3XX" folder

 3. Then, move to the “Scripts” folder and click on the address bar.
 Now, copy the entire path again.
 This isPip path, you need to add it as an environment variable.

-Copy Pip path picture 23
+Copy Pip path

 4. Next, press “Windows + R” to open the Run dialog box again.
 Here, entersysdm.cpl, and then click Enter.
 This will directly open the advanced system settings.

-sysdm.cpl No. 24
+sysdm.cpl

 5. Move to the "Advanced" tab and click on the "Environment variables. "

-Windows environment variables picture 25
+Windows environment variables

 6. Next, in"User variables for…” section, select “Path” and click the “Edit…” button.

-User variable path setting picture 26
+User variable path settings

 7. Then, click “New” and paste the Python path you just copied and click “determine. "

-Add Python path to user variables Picture 27
+Add the Python path to user variables

 8. Finally, show your magical power, open the command line or Windows terminal, and start the Python/Pip ceremony.
 So, for example - you can use the pip command to make OpenAPI come to your Windows kingdom, which is nothing more than an error-free magic feast.